BeyondTheCert/BeyondTheCert-Blog/content/posts/project-genesis1.md

 The Build

 ![Genesis1 nodes in Freelens](/images/genesis1-freelens.png)
-Caption: *All 4 nodes Ready. master and master2 as control planes, worker1 and worker2 as workers. v1.32.13.*.
+*All 4 nodes Ready. master and master2 as control planes, worker1 and worker2 as workers. v1.32.13.*

 I ran kubeadm init on the first control plane.
 Joined the second control plane for HA.
 Joined both workers.
 Installed Calico for pod networking.
 Then things broke.